filecoin-project/lotus-docs/content/en/storage-providers/operate/snap-deals/index.md

 | **CPU**: EPYC 7F72<br>**GPU**: 2x RTX 2080ti (CUDA) <br>**RAM**: 256 GB<br>**SWAP**: 20 GB<br>**Sector**: 64 GiB | 9m 19s | 19m 0s | 16m 10s |
 | **CPU**: EPYC 7502<br>**GPU**: RTX 3080 (CUDA) <br>**RAM**: 512 GB<br>**SWAP**: 0 GB<br>**Sector**: 64 GiB | 12m 59s | 23m 13s | 18m 24s |

-## Test snap-deals
+## Perform snap-deals

-If you are a storage provider and want to get to grips with Snap-deals, then follow this quick guide!
-You will learn how to set up a local Filecoin network, create some basic deals, and then convert those deals to Snap-deals.
+If you are a storage provider and want to get to grips with snap-deals, then follow this quick guide!
+You will learn how to create some CC sectors, and then convert those sectors to snap-deals.

 {{< alert icon="warning" >}}
 This is a relatively advanced storage provider operation.
 Users should be familiar with Filecoin, Lotus, the sector-deal lifecycle, and basic storage provider operations.